Minuscule 21

-Minuscule 21 (in the Gregory-Aland numbering), ε 286 (Soden) is a Greek minuscule manuscript of the New Testament.
-It is written on parchment.
-Palaeographically it has been assigned to the 12th century.
-According to Scrivener it was written in the 10th century.
-It has marginalia and liturgical books.
+Minuscule 21 is a Greek minuscule manuscript of the New Testament Gospels, written on parchment.
+It is designated by the siglum 21 in the Gregory-Aland numbering of New Testament manuscripts, and ε 286 in the von Soden numbering of New Testament manuscripts..
+Using the study of comparative handwriting styles (palaeography), it has been assigned to the 12th century.
+Other scholars date the manuscript to the 10th century.
+It has marginal notes and liturgical books.